VisitorsCoverage logo

 Which Countries Require Travel Insurance for Visitors?

 With global healthcare costs on the rise and international tourism on the rebound, some countries are making travel medical insurance mandatory for visitors.
-As much as international tourism is a great boon for countries, it does present some risks for them.
+As much as international tourism is a great boom for countries, it does present some risks for them.
 When a foreign traveler incurs an injury or contracts an illness in a country, they could leave without paying the medical bills, forcing the country to foot the unpaid medical bills.
 Requiring travel medical insurance gives countries a financial safeguard.
 But it’s also financially and physically beneficial to the traveler.
-Check out our updated list of popular destinations that require travel insurance before embarking on your next adventure.

 Antarctica